istio/istio.io/content/en/docs/setup/upgrade/index.md

 ---

 {{< warning >}}
-Upgrade across multiple minor versions in one step is not officially tested or recommended.
+Upgrading across more than one minor version (e.g., `1.5.x` to `1.7.x`) in one step is not officially tested or recommended.
 {{< /warning >}}

 ## Canary upgrades